 Table of contents

 Brazilian Fraldinha is a thin and well marbled piece of meat, commonly referred to as churrasco flank steak.
 Literally translated, fraldinha translates to flap meat or "little diaper."
 There is not a exact cut in the U.S. that correlates with Brazilian fraldinha as the cut typically includes part of the flank steak, part of the bottom sirloin, and part of the beef short loin.

 What cut of beef can be used for Brazilian Fraldinha?

-Bavette steak, flap meat, or flank steak would be the best commonly found substitutions for fraldinha in the U.S. We prefer flap beet or bavette as it tends to be more tender and marbled than flank steak.
+Bavette steak, flap meat, or flank steak would be the best commonly found substitutions for fraldinha in the U.S. We prefer flap meat or bavette as it tends to be more tender and marbled than flank steak.
 For our grilled fraldinha we used Black Angus flap meat from Wild Fork